 A student's family must be living in NSW by the beginning of the school year.
 Applications from parents who continue to live outside NSW after the school year begins will be considered only if there are vacancies after all suitable applicants from NSW have been placed.

-Your child's offer or enrolment may be terminated if it is based on false or misleading information.
+Your child's offer or enrolment may be cancelled if it is based on false or misleading information.